What kind of activity will we fund?

 - Communities, including landowners, land managers, businesses and visitors, are motivated or empowered to help deliver plans and action in a collaborative way.

-- Places under pressure and suffering negative impacts from increased visitation are managed in a sustainable way that supports low impact responsible enjoyment.
+- Places under pressure and suffering negative impacts from increased visitation are managed in a sustainable way that supports low impact and responsible enjoyment.

 - Under-represented and less confident visitors are particularly welcomed and positively supported by the seasonal staff posts.